unlhcc/r-novice-gapminder/_episodes/19-tidyr.md

 source: Rmd
 ---

-Researchers often want to manipulate their data from the 'wide' to the 'long' format, or vice-versa.
-The 'long' format is where:
+There are two standardized data formats: 'long' and 'wide'.
+You may find data input may be simpler or some other applications may prefer the 'wide' format.
+However, many of `R`'s functions have been designed assuming you have 'long' format data.
+This tutorial will help you efficiently transform your data regardless of original format.

+In the 'long' format:

  - each column is a variable
  - each row is an observation

-In the 'long' format, you usually have 1 column for the observed variable and the other columns are ID variables.
+In other words, with the 'long' format, you usually have 1 column for the observed variable and the other columns are ID variables.

 For the 'wide' format each row is often a site/subject/patient and you have multiple observation variables containing the same type of data.
 These can be either repeated observations over time, or observation of multiple variables (or a mix of both).
-You may find data input may be simpler or some other applications may prefer the 'wide' format.
-However, many of `R`'s functions have been designed assuming you have 'long' format data.
-This tutorial will help you efficiently transform your data regardless of original format.

 ![](../fig/14-tidyr-fig1.png)